 The Respondents’ Level of Exposure to Flooding

 The findings of the present analysis indicate that the surveyed participants reported the occurrence frequency of flood events in the studied region.
 Specifically, a considerable proportion of respondents (68%) reported that floods take place intermittently, while 62% reported that they occur frequently.
 Moreover, a significant number of participants (60%) reported that floods always occur in the studied area.
 In contrast, only a minority of respondents (7% and 3%) reported that flood events are rare or have never occurred in their respective states.

+Table 3.
+Causes of Flood in the study area